Admissions and advising for undergraduate programs is located in the College of Education and Human Development.

-Applicants to the career and technical education should complete the online application, including submitting a resume or curriculum vitae, and written statement.
-More information can be found on the Master of Arts in career and technical education Web page.
+Applicants to the career and technical education master's program should complete the online application, including submitting a resume or curriculum vitae, and written statement.
+More information can be found on the Master of Arts in career and technical education page.

 For admission to the master’s program in family and consumer sciences, students must satisfy all the requirements identified in the graduate catalog as well as specific departmental requirements.
 No one requirement is sufficient to guarantee admission or dictate denial of admission.

 - Possess a Bachelor of Science from an approved accredited school and a major closely related to the selected concentration.